shelmingeorge/delta-arm/README.md

 All other elements but bearings, screws and nuts are 3-d printed with PLA.

 Mechanical part is done.
 Direct control works fine but some improvements are needed.
-Fixing broken grabber(sg-90).
+I will continue updating the code, but tecnically the project has achieved its main goal.